-At your first visit, you will meet with a nurse.
-After the nurse speaks with you, all infants and toddlers are evaluated by a team of specialists during the same visit.
+At your first visit, you will meet with a nurse or medical assistant.
+The medical assistant or nurse will find out your concerns and weigh and measure your child.
+You will then see a developmental-behavioral pediatrician, occupational therapist and speech-language pathologist together during the visit.
 This allows us to examine early feeding, movement, and speech skills while asking for background information once.
-The team includes the developmental-behavioral pediatrician, social worker, speech-language pathologist, occupational therapist, physical therapist and dietitian.
 The team takes time to listen and develop a plan for your child with you.
 Our goal is to help you understand your child’s health needs and next steps in development, and access any supports your child needs.

-Should the family pursue speech, occupational, physical, or behavioral treatment at the Thomas Center, visits will be scheduled to support the treatment needs of the child and the family.
+Should you decide to pursue speech, occupational, physical, or behavioral treatment at the Thomas Center, visits will be scheduled to support the treatment needs of you and your child.